atlan-antillia/EfficientDet-Slightly-Realistic-UK-RoadSigns-94classes/README.md

-# EfficientDet--RoadSigns-94classes
+# EfficientDet-UK-RoadSigns-94classes
-Training and detection RoadSigns in US by EfficientDet
+Training and detection RoadSigns in UK by EfficientDet

 <h2>
-EfficientDet UK RoadSigns 94classes (Updated: 2022/07/04)
+EfficientDet UK RoadSigns 94classes (Updated: 2022/07/05)
 </h2>

-This is a simple python example to train and detect RoadSigns in US based on
+This is a simple python example to train and detect RoadSigns in UK based on
 <a href="https://github.com/google/automl/tree/master/efficientdet">Google Brain AutoML efficientdet</a>.
 <li>
 Modified to use tensorflow 2.8.0 on Windows11.
 (2022/06/17)<br>